-This will copy the private key file from "comp1" to the CST STUDIO SUITE installation directory.
+This will copy the private key file from "comp1" to the CST Studio Suite[®] installation directory.

 Note: The private key file will allow passwordless access to remote computers.
 It's recommended to store the file in a location on the file system which is only accessible by users of the remote computational resources (e.g., in the "Documents" folder of the logged in user account).
-This is presuming it's considered as a security risk in the computational environment to store the key file at a central place (like the CST STUDIO SUITE® installation) and potentially share it with other users having access to the computer which has the Frontend Node role.
+This is presuming it's considered as a security risk in the computational environment to store the key file at a central place (like the CST Studio Suite® installation) and potentially share it with other users having access to the computer which has the Frontend Node role.

-2. The id_rsa file which has been transferred from the Linux side needs to be converted to a different format such that it can be used on Windows.
-Open the program "puttygen.exe" found in the CST STUDIO SUITE® installation directory by double-clicking.
-Load the id_rsa file into the Puttygen program and store it as a "Putty private key file" with file extension ".ppk" (see figure 13).
+- 2. The id_rsa file which has been transferred from the Linux side needs to be converted to a different format such that it can be used on Windows.
+Open the program "puttygen.exe" found in the CST Studio Suite® installation directory by double-clicking.
+Load the id_rsa file into the Puttygen program and store it as a "Putty private key file" with file extension ".ppk". - 3.
+In the next step, the host keys of all Linux computers, which have the Compute Node role assigned, need to be imported.

-Figure 13: Converting the private key file from Linux to a different format usable on Windows.

-3. In the next step, the host keys of all Linux computers, which have the Compute Node role assigned, need to be imported.
 This requires to establish a remote interactive SSH login using the private key file created in the previous step.
-Start the program putty.exe found in the installation folder of CST STUDIO SUITE® and specify the hostname of one of the Linux computers which has the Compute Node role assigned and specify the username of the remote user account as well as the private key file created in the previous step.
+Start the program putty.exe found in the installation folder of CST Studio Suite® and specify the hostname of one of the Linux computers which has the Compute Node role assigned and specify the username of the remote user account as well as the private key file created in the previous step.
 Then click on "Open".
 Select to accept the host key presented by the remote computer.
 The interactive command prompt which will open, can be closed.
 There must be no prompt asking for a password.
 This procedure needs to be repeated for every remote computer which has the Compute Node role assigned.